epam/edp-install/documentation/kubernetes_install.md

     - jenkins.stagesVersion - version of EDP-Stages library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-stages/releases);
     - jenkins.pipelinesVersion - version of EDP-Pipeline library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-pipelines/releases);
     - adminConsole.version - EDP image and tag.
 The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-admin-console/tags);
-    - edp.additionalToolsTemplate - name of the config map in edp-deploy project with a Helm template that is additionally deployed during the installation (Sonar, Gerrit, Nexus, Secrets, edpName, dnsWildCard, etc.).
-User variables can be used and are replaced during the provisioning, all the rest must be hardcoded in a template.
+    - edp.additionalToolsTemplate - name of the config map in edp-deploy project with a Helm template that is additionally deployed during the installation (Sonar, Gerrit, Nexus, Secrets, Any other resources).

+Inspect the list of parameters that can be used in the Helm chart and replaced during the provisioning:

+   - edpName - this parameter will be replaced with the edp.name value, which is set in EDP-Install chart;
+   - dnsWildCard - this parameter will be replaced with the edp.dnsWildCard value, which is set in EDP-Install chart;
+   - users - this parameter will be replaced with the edp.superAdmins value, which is set in EDP-Install chart.

+_*NOTE*: The users parameter should be used in a cycle because it is presented as the list.
+Other parameters must be hardcorded in a template._

-    Find below a template sample:
+Become familiar with a template sample:
 ```
 apiVersion: v2.edp.epam.com/v1alpha1
 kind: Nexus